 Fundamentalists often criticize the Catholic Church’s practice of baptizing infants.
 According to them, baptism is for adults and older children, because it is to be administered only after one has undergone a “born again” experience—that is, after one has “accepted Jesus Christ as his personal Lord and Savior.”
 At the instant of acceptance, when he is “born again,” the adult becomes a Christian, and his salvation is assured forever.
 Baptism follows, though it has no actual salvific value.
 In fact, one who dies before being baptized, but after “being saved,” goes to heaven anyway.

-As Fundamentalists see it, baptism is not a sacrament (in the true sense of the word), but an ordinance.
+As Fundamentalists see it, baptism is not a sacrament, but an ordinance.
 It does not in any way convey the grace it symbolizes; rather, it is merely a public manifestation of the person’s conversion.
 Since only an adult or older child can be converted, baptism is inappropriate for infants or for children who have not yet reached the age of reason (generally considered to be age seven).
 Most Fundamentalists say that during the years before they reach the age of reason infants and young children are automatically saved.
-Only once a person reaches the age of reason does he need to "accept Jesus" in order to reach heaven.
+Only once a person reaches the age of reason does he need to “accept Jesus” in order to reach heaven.

 Since the New Testament era, the Catholic Church has always understood baptism differently, teaching that it is a sacrament which accomplishes several things, the first of which is the remission of sin, both original sin and actual sin—only original sin in the case of infants and young children, since they are incapable of actual sin; and both original and actual sin in the case of older persons.